-- 1.1 My name is Eliane Algaard.
-I am employed by Network Rail as the Director Route Safety and Asset Management (DRSAM) on the Anglia Route , responsible for overseeing all safety and asset management activities throughout the region.
+- My name is Eliane Algaard.
+I am employed by Network Rail as the Director Route Safety and Asset Management (DRSAM) on the Anglia Route 1, responsible for overseeing all safety and asset management activities throughout the region.
 I am a Chartered Civil Engineer with over 20 years' experience in strategic planning and infrastructure asset management in the Water and the Rail sectors.

 - 1.2 It is my role to actively drive the project to deliver the safety, maintenance and efficiency savings that the project set out to deliver.

 - 1.3 The Network Rail national strategy for risk reduction is set out in the evidence of national strategic evidence of Mark Brunnen.

 - 1.4 I will focus on the Anglia region and provide evidence on the following topics:

-- · Level crossings in Anglia
+- Level crossings in Anglia

 - Management of level crossings in Anglia

 - Safety impacts

 - Operational impacts

 - Capacity and network development

 - Anglia level crossing strategy

-- General approach to selection of level crossings for closure
+- Approach to selection of level crossings for closure

 - GRIP process and consultation

-- "In principle" objections
+- Address "in principle" objections

 - Statement of Truth

 - 1.5 Separate witnesses will provide more detail behind the site specific considerations for each level crossing and the diversion routes proposed.
-Andrew Kenning's evidence addresses the detail of the selection process of crossings for closure in this Order.